East Point, Diego Garcia

 East Point is an abandoned settlement on the east of the atoll of Diego Garcia.
-It was the largest civilian settlement in the archipelago, and served as the administrative capital until the depopulation of the territory.
+It was the largest civilian settlement in the archipelago, and served as the administrative capital until the forced depopulation of the territory.

 The settlement contained a church, cemetery, school, sanatorium, and senior management housing.
 It also contained a post office, which became the plantation warden's office.

 History

 The settlement was one of four founded during French rule.
 Originally named Pointe de l'Est, it originally served as a coconut plantation.

 Diego Garcia was ceded to the United Kingdom after the Napoleonic Wars as part of the Treaty of Paris (1814).

 During the Second World War

 In 1942, the British opened RAF Station Diego Garcia and established an advanced flying boat unit at the East Point Plantation, staffed and equipped by No 205 and No 240 Squadrons, then stationed on Ceylon.
 Both Catalina and Sunderland aircraft were flown during the course of the Second World War in search of Japanese and German submarines and surface raiders.
 At Cannon Point, six naval guns were installed by a Royal Marines detachment.
 In February 1942, the mission was to protect the small Royal Navy base and RAF station located on the island from Japanese attack.
 They were later occupied by Mauritian and Indian Coastal Artillery troops.
 Following the conclusion of hostilities, the station was closed on 30 April 1946.